 "Lorenzo Magnelli opted to pick early to avoid opulence in 2017.
 Along with gentler punch-downs and fewer pump-overs, he aged the wine for less time in wood – 30 months rather than 36 – as he felt it didn’t need too much oxygen.
 Vibrancy of expression is palpable in the tangle of spices, woodland berries, earthy mushroom and forest growth.
 The palate is sturdy but not aggressive as well-composed tannins sweep across the palate."
 Decanter

 "The Le Chiuse 2017 Brunello di Montalcino (made with certified organic fruit) exhibits a silky and elegant profile that only a handful of estates in the appellation achieve with consistency.
 This is the desired direction of Brunello as a whole I believe, and it's nice to see these successful results in a difficult, hot vintage such as 2017.
 The wine is silky and glossy on the palate with wildflowers, berry and forest floor."
-Robert Parker
+Wine Advocate

 "One of the best wines of the vintage, this stunner opens with compelling aromas of new leather, forest floor, perfumed berry and menthol.
 Full-bodied and elegantly structured, the delicious palate delivers crushed raspberry, ripe Marasca cherry, baking spice and licorice set against firm, refined tannins.
 It boasts remarkable freshness and balance for the hot vintage."
 Wine Enthusiastread more

 - Grape Variety: 100% Sangiovese